Battle of the Camel: Line-up

 The two armies soon camped across from each other just outside of Basra.
 After Ali appealed to the opposite camp, large numbers defected to his side, possibly tipping the numerical strength in his favor.
 Alternatively, Hugh N. Kennedy writes that Ali had brought a large following from Kufa whereas the rebels' support in Basra was modest.
 Asma Afsaruddin has a similar view.
 Alternatively, Hazleton says that both armies had about 10,000 men.
 Both armies were also multi-tribal and many tribes were represented on both sides, which must have created some hesitation among the soldiers.
-Many apparently withdrew, either because they did not wish to fight other Muslims, or because they did not want to take sides in a war between the prophet's cousin and his widow.
-This last one was apparently what the pro-Ali al-Ahnaf ibn Qays told Talha and Zubayr to keep his pro-Aisha tribesmen from fighting against Ali.
-For the rebels, Zubayr was the overall commander, while his son, Talha and his son, and Marwan were assigned to lead various divisions, reports the Twelver al-Mufid.
+Many apparently withdrew, either because they did not wish to fight other Muslims, or because they did not want to take sides in a war between Muhammad's cousin and his widow.
+This last concern was what Ali's loyalist al-Ahnaf ibn Qays reportedly used to persuade his tribesmen within the Uthmanid camp to abstain from fighting against Ali.
+For the rebels, Zubayr served as the initial supreme commander, while his son, Talha and his son, and Marwan were assigned to lead various divisions, reports the Twelver al-Mufid.